AlgoLab/complexCGR/README.md

 # complexCGR
-`complexcgr` contains classes around the Game Representation for DNA sequences.
+`complexcgr` contains classes around the *Chaos Game Representation* for DNA sequences.

-The available classes are:
+A list of available classes and functionalities are listed below:
 - [x] `CGR`  Chaos Game Representation: encodes a DNA sequence in 3 numbers $(N,x,y)$
+  - [x] encode a sequence.
+  - [x] recover a sequence from a CGR encoding.
-- [x] `FCGR` Frequency Matrix CGR: representation as image for k-mer representativity based on CGR.
+- [x] `FCGR` Frequency Matrix CGR: representation as image for k-mer representativity, based on CGR.
+  - [x] generate FCGR from an arbitrary n-long sequence.
+  - [x] plot FCGR.
+  - [x] save FCGR generated.
 - [ ] `iCGR` integer CGR: encodes a DNA sequence in 3 integers $(N,x,y)$.
+  - [ ] encode a sequence
+  - [ ] recover a sequence from an iCGR encoding
 - [x] `complexCGR`: encodes a DNA sequence in 2 integers $(k,N)$.
+  - [x] encode a sequence
+  - [x] recover a sequence from a complexCGR encoding
+  - [ ] plot sequence of complexCGR encodings
+- [ ] `complexFCGR`: Frequency complexCGR: representation as image (circle) for k-mer representativity, based on complexCGR.
+  - [ ] generate complexFCGR from an arbitrary n-long sequence.
+  - [ ] plot complexFCGR.
+  - [ ] save complexFCGR generated.

 ## How to use
 ___